Contact Us

 In this webinar, members of Elena’s team will present case studies exploring the microscopy-based tools and assays they use to elucidate some of these complex interactions, and how these can contribute to wider understanding of the biology of neuron migration.
 These include surface binding assays, aggregation assays, and stripe assays, as well as sample preparation for cryo-electron tomography.

-This webinar is being organized in collaboration with the Royal Microscopical Society (RMS).
+This webinar was organized in collaboration with the Royal Microscopical Society (RMS).

 Scroll to top